-Practice fund
+Practice Fund

 The Practice Fund includes the usual operating costs of the organisation.
-Income is primarily generated from practice fees paid by CLC regulated practices, with the remaining revenue generated from individual license fees.
+Income is primarily generated from Practice Fees paid by CLC regulated practices, with the remaining revenue generated from individual license fees.
+A separate OLC levy on practices recovers the Legal Ombudsman cost that is recharged to the CLC.